thirumurthis/Learnings/kafka/strimzi-kafka-mirrormaker2/notes_kraft.md

     userOperator: {}
 ```

-- To deploy the configuration to the kind cluster use following command
+- To deploy the cluster configuration to the KinD cluster use following command.

 ```
 -- source kafka cluster